 It seems like “sanctuaries” are very much in the news lately.
-We keep reading and hearing about them being forced to close down due to so many reasons – passage of tighter regulations (as in Ohio), financial shortfalls, escapes or injuries by their captive animals, failure to meet minimal USDA standards, and so on.
+We keep reading and hearing about them being forced to close down due to so many reasons.
+Passage of tighter regulations (as in Ohio), financial shortfalls, escapes or injuries by their captive animals, failure to meet minimal USDA standards, and so on.

 The U.S. Fish and Wildlife Service defines a “sanctuary” as a tax exempt, non-profit entity that doesn’t engage in commercial trade in big cat species, including their offspring, parts, and products made from them.
 Breeding big cats and allowing direct contact with them is prohibited.

 Minnesota, where The Wildcat Sanctuary is located, legally defines a “wildlife sanctuary” in similar terms, adding that a sanctuary provides lifetime care for the animals.
 Accreditation organizations, like ASA and GFAS, add that “sanctuaries” will not have animals on full time exhibit, unescorted public visitation is not allowed, and wild animals shall not be taken from their enclosures or off sanctuary grounds for exhibition or education.

 Rescuing an animal in need is just the first small step of being a true sanctuary.
 We provide high quality, lifelong care in large, free-roaming, natural habitats.
 Our keepers are required to have 4-year degrees majoring in wildlife/biology.
 Our interns must have at least 2 years of undergraduate program studies in zoology, animal management, biology or a related field.

-Dr. Tilson spent over 9 years doing fieldwork on African and Asian animals, much of his time in Indonesia researching Sumatran tigers.
-He began managing the Siberian (Amur) tiger population for North America in 1987 and serving as the Tiger Species Survival Plan Coordinator in 1992.
-Having published over 200 articles, co-editing several books on tigers, he is a much sought after speaker and expert in the field.
-After touring our Sanctuary, Dr. Tilson said,
+Dr. Tilson spent over 9 years doing fieldwork on African and Asian animals.
+Much of his time was in Indonesia researching Sumatran tigers.
+He began managing the Siberian (Amur) tiger population for North America in 1987.
+He served as the Tiger Species Survival Plan Coordinator in 1992.
+Having published over 200 articles, co-editing several books on tigers, he’s a much sought-after speaker and expert in the field.

 “If I were to come back as a tiger, I would want to live out my days at The Wildcat Sanctuary.”